-The name of our Bachelor of Administrative Studies (BAS) degree has changed to the Bachelor of Commerce (BCom).
-It is a change in name only, and in no way impacts any of the rigorous requirements of the existing program, nor its excellence, and will only increase respect for the designation.
+As of February 2018, the Bachelor of Administrative Studies (BAS) degree has changed to the Bachelor of Commerce (BCom).
+It was a change in name only, and in no way impacted any of the rigorous requirements of the existing program.
+It served to increase respect for the designation.

-The impetus to update the name had been building for years, but the final momentum was created by students and alumni, in the form of 3,000+ signatures on a petition to rename the program to Bachelor of Commerce.
-The name change gained full support at all levels at York University, while being welcomed by alumni and employers in view of the clarity it provides.
+This name change had been in discussion for many years, but the final momentum was created by students and alumni, in the form of 3,000+ signatures on a petition to rename the program to Bachelor of Commerce.
+The name change gained full support at all levels at York University, and was welcomed by alumni and employers because of the clarity it provides.

 All students now enrolled, or enrolling in the program, when graduating, will receive a Bachelor of Commerce degree (BCom) from the School of Administrative Studies.